danipoma/OL-Connect-utility-scripts/mappingHelper/PDF/README.md

 Then it would not find it, because `data.extract()` would output it as `a a a<line-separator>x y z` and not `a<text-break>x a<text-break>y a<text-break>z`

-You can provide RegExp pattern or string and optionally you can provide argument height (that corresponds to line height, default: 4) and maxOffset (that corresponds to how big search area can be, default: 100)
+You can provide RegExp pattern or string and optionally you can provide argument height (that corresponds to line height, default: 4) and maxOffset (that corresponds to how big search area can be, default: 100).

+If no text is found, null is returned, otherwise { left: number, right: number, offset: number } object is returned.

 ```javascript
 PDF.findTextPosition(search)